 Westfield School is a Primary age special school which caters for children experiencing Communication and Interaction difficulties within a moderate learning difficulty / mild learning disability range.
 It is expected that the vast majority of our pupils have a diagnosis of ASd alongside other difficulties such as Global Developmental Delay, anxiety, sensory processing, ADHd and dyspraxia for example and / or a severe speech, language and communication difficulty

 Children experiencing difficulties in these areas are often overwhelmed and experience anxiety and frustration within a busy mainstream setting.
-This may have caused them to have difficulties consistently accessing learning within a larger class setting and impacted on their ability to make progress within the National Curriculum.
-Their needs may also have caused them to present behaviours that are challenging to a mainstream school such as running away, refusals or meltdowns.
+This may have caused them to have difficulties consistently accessing learning within a larger mainstream class setting and impacted on their ability to make progress within the National Curriculum.
+Their needs may also have caused them to present behaviours that are challenging to a mainstream school such as running away, hiding, refusals or meltdowns.

 By addressing the difficulties the child has in processing and responding to the world around them, we are successful in ensuring that the majority of our pupils:

 - make expected or better progress across the curriculum relative to their starting point (NB due to their learning difficulties, our pupils are not expected to attain at the same level expected of their chronological age group

 - develop independence in self-care and self-management

 - become successful members of a group and small community